Release Notes#

 The following enhancements are now available for Jupyter Notebooks:

-For a fully interactive Jupyter Notebook experience, D-Wave Jupyter Notebook examples open automatically in the Leap IDE’s simple browser, replacing and mostly replicating the user experience Leap previously provided on the Learning tab.
+For a fully interactive Jupyter Notebook experience, D‑Wave Jupyter Notebook examples open automatically in the simple browser of the Leap service’s IDE, replacing and mostly replicating the user experience previously provided on the Learning tab.

 To create a new workspace with a Jupyter Notebook, click New Workspace on the Workspaces page and select a Jupyter Notebook on the Examples tab.